Exalted (role-playing game): Solar Exalted (Chosen of the Unconquered Sun)

-Lunar Exalted (Chosen of Luna, Stewards)
+Lunar Exalted (Chosen of Luna)

 Presented as the most anarchistic and chaotic of the Exalted.
 In the sourcebooks, they are often referred to as cunning shapeshifters, skilled fighters, and capable generals.

 Within the game's history, they were very tightly bound to the First Age Solars.
 While many stood and died beside their Solar friends and spouses in the Usurpation, others fled to the edges of Creation and remade themselves to fight a long war against the Dragon-Blooded.
 Lunars now follow at best a loose tribal hierarchy and often ritually tattoo each other to protect themselves from the warping effects of the Wyld.

-Second edition materials detailed the Lunar Exalted's subversive influence on Creation's societies and revealed the Thousand Streams River Project, a complicated system of social engineering designed to create self-sufficient human societies that do not require Exalted leadership to function.
+The second edition detailed the Lunar Exalted's subversive influence on Creation's societies and revealed the Thousand Streams River Project, a complicated system of social engineering designed to create self-sufficient human societies that do not require Exalted leadership to function.
 Several major societies within the game were declared the results of centuries of subtle, behind-the-scenes guidance, with varying degrees of success.

+The third edition again changed the Lunar Exalted.
+Lunars were not inherently linked to Solar Exalted and instead early in the First Age the two groups went to war to settle who would have greater hegemony in Creation.
+The conflict was ended with negotiated peace and mutual cooperation instead, sealed with ritualized marriages that linked most Solar and Lunar Exalted together into supernatural bonds.
+When the First Age ended, the Lunars turned their attention to the Terrestrial Shogunate by fighting a long term insurgency against the Dragon-Blooded and Sidereal hegemony.
+Their castes were reforged by the Lunars themselves to better reflect the needs of the world they now found themselves in.
+The Silver Pact exists as a support network of Lunars seeking to destroy the successor-states of the Shogunate and protect Lunars from reprisal of the Wyld Hunt and other Lunar enemies.